maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 This is a rather naïve approach for generating irreducible polynomials which is slow.
-There are also [probabilistic][FastIrrPoly] or [deterministic][FastIrrPoly2] approaches which allows to find irreducible polynomials much more efficiently.
+There are also [probabilistic][FastIrrPoly] or [deterministic][FastIrrPoly2] approaches which allows finding irreducible polynomials much more efficiently.

 The generated irreducible polynomials are required in the following steps in order to